 You may also find that you’re more efficient sitting or standing for different types of work.
 If i’m trying to really focus on writing, I personally like to sit.
 You could be exactly the opposite, but you understand where I’m going with it.
 Finding your preferred position will help you understand how often you should stand at your standing desk.

-After 12 months of testing 20+ electric standing desks, the results are in!
+After months of testing 20+ adjustable desks, the results are in!

 3. How long does it take to get used to a standing desk?